 Nina and Julian

 The first day, the Welcome Evening, was inspired by the natural surroundings — the cliffs, the ocean and the architecture of the venue.
 The atmosphere was elegant, calm and effortless.
 The stationery for this evening was created from natural materials: cotton paper printed in letterpress and displayed in custom walnut stands.
-The welcome signage and table pieces were printed on soft cotton fabric and finished with a small seashell detail.
+The welcome and table signage were printed on soft cotton fabric and finished with a beautiful brown ribbon.
 For the bar menu, I drew a custom line illustration made especially for this evening, printed in letterpress and finished with chocolate linen bookbinding.
 The bar menu, table numbers and food menus were all displayed on matching walnut bases to keep the visual language consistent.

 During the cocktail hour, we created the bar menu, welcome signage, custom graphics for the selfie mirror and a large soft-cotton welcome sign featuring the couple’s favourite phrase: “My atoms love your atoms, it’s chemistry.”
 The cocktail napkins were printed in letterpress with different fun facts about the couple, adding a personal tone without breaking the aesthetic.
 All signage and menus were placed on custom-made ceramics created by a workshop we collaborate with.
 The colour and texture were selected carefully after several tests to match the décor and menu styling.